Harsha-A/AWS-Services-Prep/README.md

-# AWS-Services-Prep
-All new repo to prepare for AWS Interview and Exams

 # AWS AppConfig – Interview Questions

 A focused set of AWS AppConfig interview questions, modeled similarly to the SQS & SNS Q&A style, covering fundamentals, architecture, integration, and advanced topics.